Quick Facts: Earning an Ed.D. in Illinois

 Loyola University Chicago

 Loyola’s Graduate School has a helpful section on Financial Assistance & Funding, with details about general fellowships, research funding, and assistantships.
-The other website to visit is the School of Education (SOE)’s section on Graduate Financial Assistance, which has details on SOE assistantships and fellowships.
+The other website to visit is the School of Education (SOE)’s section on Financial Assistance, which has details on SOE scholarship opportunities for graduate students.
+In addition, Loyola offers installment payment plans.

 National Louis University